 Goods flow between Ukraine, India 18.8% up in 2017

-KYIV.
-March 27 (Interfax-Ukraine) – Trade between Ukraine and India in 2017 grew by 18.8%, reaching $2.8 billion, Indian Ambassador to Ukraine Mr. Manoj Kumar Bharti said at a press conference at Interfax-Ukraine on Tuesday.
+Trade between Ukraine and India in 2017 grew by 18.8%, reaching $2.8 billion, Indian Ambassador to Ukraine Mr. Kumar Bharti Manoj said at a press conference at Interfax-Ukraine on Tuesday.

 "Here two important moments should be pointed out.
 India became the fifth country in the volume of the export from Ukraine abroad.
 In addition, India is the second country with which Ukraine has the surplus in trade.
 Only Ukraine and Egypt have bigger surplus in trade - $1.75 billion, while between Ukraine and India it is $1.65 billion," he said.